 Coffee soap benefits are numerous.
 Here is why adding a coffee bar of soap to your skin care routine is worth it.

 - First of all the coffee grounds of course have a mild exfoliating effect.
 Sloughing of old dead skin is always a good thing for ensuring a fresh look.

 - Caffeine is anti-inflammatory for the skin.

 - Reduces water retention, making skin look less puffy and improves circulation (both are good for reducing the appearance of cellulite).

 There was a purposeful attempt to make this soap look clearly homemade.
-This is how I did it.
+I love rustic looking natural soaps.
+This is how I got the look.

 To mimic the look of handcrafted lye soap, the melt and pour soap mixture was poured into a single mold then sliced into bars.
 I think this gives it an appealing homemade look.
 The layered effect takes no effort, the coffee grounds tend to float to the top.
 I actually stir the soap mixture to cool it for awhile before pouring to ensure the bulk of the bar is richly saturated and a few coffee grounds run throughout the bars.

 This is the exact soap mold I used.Print

 DIY Coffee Soap Recipe: Easy Melt and Pour Coffee Soap

 This melt and pour coffee soap couldn’t get much easier.
 Here is how to make this simple DIY coffee soap recipe that any java junkie will love!